itucsdb1965/ATAREM/docs/source/developer/atahan.rst

                       cur.execute("INSERT INTO IN_THEATERS (title, year, directors, writers, urlPoster, genres, simpleplot,rating,                                          runtime, urlIMDB,releaseDate) VALUES (%s, %s, %s, %s, %s, %s, %s, %s,%s,%s,%s)", (movie['title'], movie['year'], directors, writers, movie['urlPoster'], movie['genres'],                                                  movie['simplePlot'] , movie['rating'], movie['runtime'], movie['urlIMDB'], movie['releaseDate']))

+Inserting made by using myapifilms API.First coming movies  data requested from API then it is inserted to database automatically .Firts query exist in order to keep the size limited since inserting is an automated proces any error may overload the database.You can reach the api that we have used, with the link in request.get part .In order to use API data properly json respond is parsed with for loops.

 3. Reading
 ~~~~~~~~~~~~~~~~~~~~~~~~